nikosvlachogiannakis/Paper-Presentation/Presentations/notes.md

 - Choose no passphrase to enable passwordless login

-## 2.Copy the Public Key to the Remote Server
+## 2. Copy the Public Key to the Remote Server

 <pre><code class="language-bash" data-trim>
 ssh-copy-id user@remote-server